 - After the delivery, drive towards the target with the head still looking at the target.

-- Make sure the front arm is pulled back, straight and high while bowling arm completes the full circle from the initial load-up position to finishing past the hips close to the opposite side of the body, which for a right-hand bowler would be the left of the chest, near the armpit.
+- Make sure the front arm is pulled back, straight and high.
+This is the bowling arm completes the full circle from the initial load-up position to finishing past the hips close to the opposite side of the body For a right-hand bowler that would be the left of the chest, near the armpit.

 Action for an off spin delivery

 Off spin is a category of spin bowling, done with fingers.
-Off spinners are right handed bowlers who throw deliveries in a way that they spin from the off side to the leg side, which means it goes towards the right-handed batsman).
+Off spinners are right handed bowlers who throw deliveries in a way that they spin from the off side to the leg side.
+It goes towards the right-handed batsman.

 - The action we are discussing is the basic sideways action in which the run up tends to be from a slight angle to allow a slightly angled and short delivery stride.

 - Make sure you don’t put the front leg too far across towards the leg-side, otherwise there will be fear of blocking yourself.